aleynaeser/save-money/README.md

 # SaveDay | Track Money Daily

-SaveDay is an app where you can track you money daily created using Flutter.
+SaveDay is an app where you can track and save your money daily created using Flutter.

 <h4 align="center">